India’s conversational AI market is scaling rapidly from $455.4 million in 2024 to a projected $1,846 million by 2030.

 In this article, we break down the Top 12 AI voice agent companies in India for 2026.
 We’ll look at which platform delivers real automation, which scales without breaking, and which makes voice AI feel less like technology and more like a real conversation.

 In a hurry?
-Here is a quick overview categorizing the top AI voice agent companies based on their best use case, ratings, and pricing structure.
+Here is a snapshot of the 5 top AI voice agent companies based on their best use case, ratings, and pricing structure.

 | Company | Best For | Pricing Model | G2 Ratings |